virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 ```
 @@!

-In the example above the text *text.txt* will be displayed in success email notification and in success window in Virtuozzo PaaS dashboard when JPS installation will be finished.
+In the example above the text *text.txt* will be displayed in success email notification and in success window in Virtuozzo Application Platform dashboard when JPS installation will be finished.
 If URL **https://example.com/text.txt** has any content then that content will be displayed.

 The Cloud Scripting engine also supports a `${baseUrl}` placeholder.
 It can be used throughout the users’ customs scripts (within the <a href="../actions/#cmd" target="_blank">*cmd*</a> and <a href="../actions/#script" target="_blank">*script*</a> actions).